Violet Florence Martin: Political and cultural outlook

 Martin was a convinced Irish unionist, in opposition to Somerville's open nationalism.
 Both she and her brother Robert were well-regarded members of the literary circle in Irish unionism.
 However, unlike her brother, Martin was a convinced suffragette, becoming vice-president of the Munster Women's Franchise League.
-While on friendly terms with the leading members of the Gaelic literary revival such as W.B.
-Yeats and Lady Gregory, she objected to their romantic version of Irish peasantry.
+While on friendly terms with the leading members of the Gaelic literary revival such as W. B. Yeats and Lady Gregory, she objected to their romantic version of Irish peasantry.
 She was on good terms with Edward Martyn, partner of Gregory and Yeats - and her kinsman - and shared his love of the Irish language and culture.

 Later years

 Violet was seriously injured in a riding accident in November 1898, from which she never fully recovered.
 This was a contributing factor to her death in Drishane, County Cork, in 1915.
 Edith Somerville continued to write under their joint literary names, claiming that they were still in contact.
 The two women left thousands of letters and 116 volumes of diaries, detailing their lives, much of them yet unpublished.
 Edith died at Castletownshend in October 1949, aged 91, and is buried alongside Violet Florence Martin at Saint Barrahane's Church, Castletownsend, County Cork, Ireland.
+There is a joint memorial to them there.

 She was awarded a posthumous D.Litt. by Trinity College Dublin.